zfi2/tui-notes/README.md

 ## Storage

-Notes are stored in JSON (optionally encrypted), because it's simple and you can read it without this app if you need to.
+Notes are stored in JSON (optionally encrypted), because it's simple, and you can read it without this app if you need to.
+You may change the notes path in the configuration file, by default, the program saves relatively to wherever it got launched from.
+You may configure it to use an absolute path, such as: `default_notes_file = "/home/user/.local/share/tui-notes/notes.json"`

 ## Screenshots